-- If unresolved, the student shall file a written appeal to the Campus Executive Director within 5 working days of a decision from the campus disabilities coordinator.
+- If unresolved, the student shall file a written appeal to the Regional Director within 5 working days of a decision from the campus disabilities coordinator.
 A written appeal should include a description of the reason(s) for the appeal and any supporting information/documentation.
-The Campus Executive Director will provide the decision in writing within 3 working days upon receipt of a written appeal. - If still unresolved, the student may file a written appeal to the Executive Vice President within 5 working days of the Campus Executive Director's decision.
-The Executive Vice President will provide the decision within 3 working days of receipt of a written appeal.
-This decision will be final. - If the outcome of the appeal does not resolved the issue, students also have the right to further appeals of an institutional decision through external channels which would typically be done through filing a complaint with the Office of Civil Rights or a case through the civil system. - 6.
+The Regional Director will provide the decision in writing within 3 working days upon receipt of a written appeal. - If still unresolved, the student may file a written appeal to the Institutional Dean of Students within 5 working days of the Regional Director's decision.
+The Institutional Dean of Students will provide the decision within 3 working days of receipt of a written appeal.
+This decision will be final. - If the outcome of the appeal does not resolve the issue, students also have the right to further appeals of an institutional decision through external channels which would typically be done through filing a complaint with the Office of Civil Rights or a case through the civil system. - 6.
 Following this meeting the students will request accommodations for a given academic term through the Accommodate software program.
-Students can make their request for Instructor Notification Letters each quarter in Accommodate and will receive a copy of the letter in email when the request is complete.
+Students can make their request for Instructor Notification Letters each quarter in Accommodate and will receive a copy of the letter by email when the request is complete.